frequent/multiview/README.md

 A. What does Multiview do?
 --------------------------
-1.enable multipage navigation (loading full multipages)
+1.multipage navigation (loading full multipages)
-2.multipanel view ("splitview")
+2.multipanel view (splitscreen)
-3.any number of popover-panels with multiple pages inside
+3.popover-panels with nested pages inside

 B. Concept